If you are applying to University of Nevada, Reno, the regular decision application deadline is April 7 and the application fee costs $60.

 |Standardized Test Scores||Important|

-To apply, all applicants to University of Nevada, Reno must submit the following items.
-Double check with University of Nevada, Reno's admissions department to confirm all application materials and requirements.
+To apply to University of Nevada, Reno, all applicants must submit the following items.
+Make sure to check in with University of Nevada, Reno's admissions department to confirm all application materials and requirements.

 |Transcript of High School Record||√|